|

 March 17, 1951 at the age of 63, he married

-Edith C Daykin in Angola, Indiana.
+(Geisler) Daykin in Angola, Indiana.
 She and her daughter,

-Dorothy who would have been 13 at the time came to
+Dorothy, who would have been 13 at the time came to

-reside with Ralph at 218 Monroe Street which he had
+218 Monroe Street which he had

 purchased by then.
 He would live there the rest of